Luca Bucci: International career

 Uncapped, Bucci was called by Italy manager Arrigo Sacchi as Italy's third goalkeeper for the 1994 FIFA World Cup in the United States, behind Gianluca Pagliuca and Luca Marchegiani, making no appearances.
-Italy finished the tournament in second place, after losing on penalties in the final against Brazil.
-He would make his full debut on 21 December of that year, appearing in a 3–1 friendly win over Turkey.
-He was also a back-up goalkeeper for Italy at UEFA Euro 1996.
+Italy finished the tournament in second place, after losing on penalties in the final against Brazil after a 0–0 draw.
+He would make his full debut on 21 December of that year, appearing in a 3–1 friendly win over Turkey at the Stadio Adriatico.
+He was also a back-up goalkeeper for Italy at UEFA Euro 1996, behind Angelo Peruzzi, and ahead of Francesco Toldo.
 In total, Bucci made three senior appearances for Italy between 1994 and 1996.

 Style of play

 In spite of his relatively short stature for a goalkeeper, Bucci was a reliable and physically strong keeper, who was known for his consistency, athleticism, explosiveness, agility, and acrobatic style of play; although he had a reserved character, he was a confident and resolute goalkeeper, with a strong temper, who often stood out for his instinctive and aggressive playing style.
 Considered to be one of the best Italian goalkeepers of his generation, throughout his career, he was highly regarded for his speed when rushing off his line to anticipate strikers outside the area who had beaten the offside trap, and for his ability to get to ground quickly to collect or parry the ball, and was also effective at stopping penalties.
 Furthermore, Bucci was highly competent with the ball at his feet, and often functioned as a sweeper-keeper in teams which relied on a zonal marking system and high defensive lines.
 Due to his distribution, he was also capable of starting plays and launching attacks from the back.
 Bucci also stood out for his longevity.